 Freezer meals make my heart sing!
 They are there for us during those times when we just don’t have the inspiration or are just too overwhelmed with the daily grind to plan a meal.

-Easy pasta dishes like this one and my Chicken Parmesan Stuffed Shells, Skillet Sausage Pasta, Chicken and Spinach Skillet Pasta make a regular appearance on my menus.
+Cheesy pasta dishes like this one and my Creamy Beef and Shells, Skillet Sausage Pasta, and Chicken and Spinach Skillet Pasta make a regular appearance on my menus.
 They are super low-stress for me and guaranteed to make everyone in the house happy.

 How to Make Lazy Lasagna Casserole